Dangrmurray/Democracy-App/README.md

 ### Technologies Utilised

-* React.js: Render components and data dynamic throughou the application
+* React.js: _Render components and data dynamic throughout the application_
-* Javascript: Main language for framework
+* Javascript: _Main language for framework_
-* MongoDB: Non relational Database with independent input fields
+* MongoDB: _Non relational Database with independent input fields_
-* Bootstrap: Front-End design
+* Bootstrap: _Front-End design_
-* ProBublica: API Used to populate the Bills page
+* ProBublica: _API Used to populate the Bills page_
-* Express.js: Node package used for routing
+* Express.js: _Node package used for routing_
-* Charts.js: JavaScript Library used to illustrate demographic data
+* Charts.js: _JavaScript Library used to illustrate demographic data_
-* Google OAUTH: User login authentication
+* Google OAUTH: _User login authentication_
-* Heroku Deployment: Used for deploying to the internet
+* Heroku Deployment: _Used for deploying to the internet_

 ### Bill Illustration